Created September 30, 2023 by Kyra Johnston

-What advice do you have for anyone wanting to write for children/teens?
+What advice do you have for anyone wanting to write/publish for children?

-How have the last two years affected your creative process?
+How have the last three years affected your creative process?

 What forms of self-care do you bring into your day while writing?

-What are a couple of your favorite children’s books from the last five years?
+What are a couple of your favorite children’s books (titles and authors) from the last five years?

 Is there anything else you want readers to know?